VVitMan/PollNation-MERN-Stack/README.md

 - Node.js and npm installed on your local machine.
 - MongoDB Atlas account or local MongoDB setup.
 - Git for version control.
+- Firebase Authentication for Google Authentication
+- Firebase Storage for store the user's image

 ### Installation